nmonnet/Warp-Factory-for-Python/README.md

 This program will also serve to verify the future implementation of the Warp Factory for Python (Numerical Approach).

 ## Warp Factory for Python (Numerical Approach)
-My next objective is to translate the original MATLAB code into Python.
-I will begin with the simplest numerical approximations to facilitate a direct comparison of the outputs with those from the previous analytical approach.
+The fully numerical approach employs the simplest numerical approximations to facilitate a direct comparison of its outputs with those obtained from the previous analytical method.
+Currently, this implementation does not include scalar quantities derived from the metric, and the code related to energy conditions remains largely similar to the earlier analytical approach.

+In fact, a purely analytical solution was not feasible, necessitating the use of a semi-numerical approach in the analytical code from the previous section.

+At present, the code is not optimized for low-memory systems.
+To handle high-resolution computations, we are in the process of building a computer with 256 GB of RAM (although 64 GB would typically suffice for standard resolutions).

 ## Information and Disclaimer
 Most of the relevant results can be found in the notebook warp_drive_study.ipynb.
 The older versions are obsolete.
 In warp_drive_study.ipynb, I strive to explain the differences between my work and arXiv:2404.03095, which is also available as reference_paper.pdf.